DATA PROTECTION POLICY AND PROCEDURES

 You have the right to ask us to restrict what we use your personal information for where one of the following applies:

-- You have identified inaccurate information, and have notified us of this
+• You have identified inaccurate information, and have notified us of this

-- Where using your information is unlawful, and you wish us to restrict rather than erase the information
+• Where using your information is unlawful, and you wish us to restrict rather than erase the information

-- Where you have objected to us using the information, and the legal reason for us using your information has not yet been provided to you
+• Where you have objected to us using the information, and the legal reason for us using your information has not yet been provided to you

-When information is restricted, it cannot be used other than to securely store the information, and with your consent, to handle legal claims, protect others, or where it is for important public interests of the UK.
+When information is restricted, it cannot be used other than to securely store the information, and with your consent, to manage legal claims, protect others, or where it is for important public interests of the UK.
 Where restriction of use has been granted, we will inform you before the use of your personal information is resumed.

 You have the right to request that we stop using your personal information in some circumstances, for example where we are relying on your consent.
 However we are required by law to use personal information to deliver education services so for those purposes we could not grant your request.